 SoDak Labs utilizes two of the three saturated cold stress factors mentioned in the AOSA Vigor Handbook.
 Imbibitional chilling and limited oxygen availability are used, attack by soil-borne pathogens is not used in the SoDak Labs saturated cold test.
 In 2016, SDL added a fourth seedling classification group (Slow Normal) (Figure 2.) to describe slow growing normal seedlings.
-SDL made this decision when we noted low tray cold emergence (75-79%) while the saturated cold "total" normal percentage (normal + UV) was 6-7% higher on 2-3-year-old inventory seed (Table 1.
-Lots B & D).
-Saturated cold results from SDL, as shown in Table 1, now contain four categories.
+SDL made this decision when we noted low tray cold emergence (75-79%) while the saturated cold "total" normal percentage (normal + UV) was 6-7% higher on 2-3-year-old inventory seed.
+Saturated cold results from SoDak now contain four categories.
 Seed corn company staff have asked questions about this classification, so we want to clarify, that the slow normal seedling category are still considered normal.
-However, seedlings are 35-70 GDDs (Table 3) slower growing seedlings and not included in the strong normal seedling percentage.
+However, seedlings are 35-70 GDDs (Table 1) slower than strong normals and are not included in the strong normal seedling percentage.
 SDL believes this separation of normal seedlings (strong vs slow) allows individuals to better evaluate overall seed quality.
 In certain hybrids/circumstances, it may be appropriate to add back the slow normal % to the normal %.
 This "total" normal seedling value is what SDL believes most seed laboratories are currently reporting for the saturated cold test.